 The woodworm is, in fact, the larvae of beetles that bore into wood, they’re found both in the structure of a home and also in furniture.

-This page is all about woodworm treatment costs and options you can consider, including DIY.
+This page forms part of our guide to pest control prices and is all about woodworm treatment costs and options you can consider, including DIY.

 Did You Know?